iskmz/TrainingApp/README.md

 # TrainingApp

-a personal training app , based on SQLlite, to store a record of daily training data such as treadmill time / distance , push-ups and other fields ...
+a personal training app for ANDROID, based on SQLlite, to store a record of daily training data such as treadmill time / distance , push-ups and other fields ...